 The two sides of the change coin

-Change is a positive thing, whether that change is:
+Change is usually a positive thing, whether that change is:

 - Reactive to resolve errors or to adapt to changing circumstances; or